grandsir/InteractiveMap/README.md

 ## Usage

-To present the InteractiveMap in SwiftUI, use `InteractiveMap` View in SwiftUI with a closure taking `Province` as the parameter.
+To draw your svg map in SwiftUI, use `InteractiveMap` View with a closure taking `Province` as the parameter.
-InteractiveMap resizes itself to the assigned frame, and takes all available space by default.

 ```swift
 import SwiftUI